-This measure is aimed to enhance empowerment of all stakeholders involved in social services delivery through strengthening the capacities of all experts working with vulnerable groups within governmental, local governmental as well as non-governmental organisations.
-Development of networking and partnership will be pursued and training will be provided in all areas which will improve services provided and thus facilitate integration in labour market of the vulnerable groups.
+This measure is aimed to enhance empowerment of all stakeholders involved in social services delivering through strengthening the capacities of all experts, professionals and volunteers; working with vulnerable groups within governmental, local governmental as well as non-governmental organisations.
+Development of inter-ministerial and institutional cooperation will be pursued and training will be provided in all areas which will improve services provided and thus facilitate integration in labour market of the vulnerable groups.